evg-zhabotinsky/inputerceptor/README.md

 This is NOT A SECURE LOCK, but a convenience one, use normal/other locking methods for security.

-Does not seem to block Ctrl+Alt+Del or system buttons like power/sleep.
+Does not seem to block `Ctrl-Alt-Del` or system buttons like power/sleep.

-Also allows to switch input language with CapsLock, run with `caps-layout` option to enable this.
+Also allows to switch input language with `CapsLock`, run with `caps-layout` option to enable this.
-If enabled, Shift+CapsLock toggles CapsLock state, and CapsLock with no other keys pressed simulates LeftWin+Space tap.
+If enabled, `Shift`+`CapsLock` toggles CapsLock state, and `CapsLock` with no other keys pressed simulates `LeftWin`+`Space` tap.

+If you want only the "extra" functionality, you can disable input locking functionality by running with `disable-locking` option.

 With some source code tweaking, you can add e.g. key and/or button remapping,